Skip to content

 • Construct: cdk.service.api_construct.py which includes:

 • Lambda Layer - deployment optimization meant to be used with multiple handlers under the same API GW, sharing code logic and dependencies.
-You can read more about it here.
+You can read more in my blog post on Lambda layers best practices.

 • Lambda Function - The Lambda handler function itself.
 Handler code is taken from the service folder.